-Flexible PD hours (flex hours) are those hours that an employee is allowed to substitute PD activities, different than those offered by the District, but are still aligned to the employee's PGP, the employee's school's SLIP, or the District's PDP.
+All employees shall attend all local PD training sessions as directed by the employee's supervisor.
 The District shall determine on an annual basis how many, if any, flex hours of PD it will allow to be substituted for District scheduled PD offerings.
 The determination may be made at an individual building, a grade, or by subject basis.
 The District administration and the building principal have the authority to require attendance at specific PD activities.
 Employees must receive advance approval from the building principal for activities they wish to have qualify for flex PD hours.
 To the fullest extent possible, PD activities are to be scheduled and attended such that teachers do not miss their regular teaching assignments.
-Six (6) approved flex hours of PD earned by an employee that are in excess of the employee's required hours but are either not at the request of the District or not pre-approved by the building principal, shall not be credited toward fulfilling the required number of contract days for that employee.
-Hours earned that count toward the licensed employee's required hours that employee.
+Six (6) approved flex hours credited toward fulfilling the licensed employee's required hours shall equal one (1) contract day.
+Hours of PD earned by an employee that are in excess of the employee's required hours but are either not at the request of the District or not pre-approved by the building principal, shall not be credited toward fulfilling the required number of contract days for that employee.
+Hours earned that count toward the licensed employee's required hours also count toward the required number of contract days for that employee.
 Employees shall be paid their daily rate of pay for PD hours earned at the request of the District that necessitate the employee work more than the number of days required by their contract.